 - commission one or more school safety officers for the protection and safety of school personnel, property, and students within the school district;

-- participate in the Coach Aaron Feis Guardian Program; and/or
+- participate in the Chris Hixon, Coach Aaron Feis, and Coach Scott Beigel Guardian Program; and/or

 - contract with a security agency to employ a school security guard.

-What is the Coach Aaron Feis Guardian Program?
+What is the Chris Hixon, Coach Aaron Feis, and Coach Scott Beigel Guardian Program?

-The Coach Aaron Feis Guardian Program allows sheriffs to appoint certain school personnel who are not strictly classroom teachers to serve as a school guardian and aid in the abatement of active shooter incidents on school premises.
+The Chris Hixon, Coach Aaron Feis, and Coach Scott Beigel Guardian Program allows sheriffs to appoint certain school personnel who are not strictly classroom teachers to serve as a school guardian and aid in the abatement of active shooter incidents on school premises.
 A school guardian must complete 132 hours of comprehensive firearm safety and proficiency training, 12 hours of diversity training, pass a psychological evaluation, and pass an initial drug test and subsequent random drug tests.
-School districts have the option to participate in this program if it is available in their county; however, the overall program does not require school personnel to participate.
+School districts have the option to participate in this program; however, the overall program does not require school personnel to participate.

 How much safety funding do schools receive?

 The Safe Schools Allocation was created to provide funds to assist school districts in complying with statutory requirements related to student discipline and school safety.
 Each school district receives a minimum safe schools allocation in an amount specified in the General Appropriations Act.
-The Legislature allocated $180 million in Ch.
-2020-111, Laws of Florida, for 2020-21 safe school activities.
-Each school district receives $250,000, and then the balance of the Safe Schools Allocation is distributed based upon the following formula: two-thirds based on the latest FDLE Crime Index and one-third based on each district's share of the state's total un-weighted student enrollment.
+The Legislature allocated $250 million for 2023-23-24 safe school activities.
+Each school district receives $250,000, and then the balance of the Safe Schools Allocation is distributed based upon the following formula: one-third based on the latest FDLE Crime Index and two-thirds based on each district's share of the state's total unweighted student enrollment.

-The Fiscal Year 2020-21 General Appropriations Act (Ch.
-2020-111, Laws of Florida) also created the following appropriations to implement school safety initiatives:
+The Fiscal Year 2023-24 General Appropriations Act also made the following appropriations to implement school safety initiatives.

-- $100 million for the Department of Education to fund the mental health assistance allocation;
+- $160 million for the Department of Education to fund the Mental Health Assistance Allocation

-- $640,000 to fund the use of the Florida Safe Schools Assessment Tool (FSSAT) at all public school sites.
+- $845,000 to fund the use of the Florida Safe Schools Assessment Tool (FSSAT) at all public school sites

 What data are available on youth safety issues?